servalproject/batphone/CURRENT-RELEASE.md

 ==================================
 [Serval Project][], May 2014

-These notes accompany the release in April 2014 of version 0.92 of the [Serval Mesh][] app for [Android 2.2 “Froyo”][] and above.
+These notes accompany the release in June 2014 of version 0.92 of the [Serval Mesh][] app for [Android 2.2 “Froyo”][] and above.

 What is Serval Mesh?